bbauska/trump-2025-lies/README.md

 – January 23, 2025 – Trump fired more than a dozen inspectors general in a late-night purge of independent government watchdog officials assigned to investigate crime and abuse.
 The fired inspectors general received White House emails that stated, “Due to changing priorities, your position as Inspector General… is terminated, effective immediately.”
 In response to the firings, Trump said, “Some people thought that some were unfair or some were not doing the job.”
 He claimed that the mass removal of inspectors general was “a very standard thing to do.”
 The terminations directly violated a federal law that required a thirty-day notice to Congress that included a rationale for the firings.

 – January 24, 2025 – Just hours before he visited areas devastated by the Southern California wildfires, Trump blamed California’s Democratic Governor Gavin Newsom and other state officials for the fires.
 “Look, Gavin’s got one thing he can do,” Trump told Fox News.
 “He can release the water that comes from the north.
 There is massive amounts of water, rainwater, and mountain water that comes, too, with the snow, comes down as it melts, there’s so much water.”
 Water resource and environmental engineering experts said there was no connection between California’s water supply and the deadly wildfires.

 – January 24, 2025 – Trump’s pick for secretary of defense, Fox News host Pete Hegseth, was narrowly confirmed after allegations of his past sexual violence, alcoholism, workplace misconduct, and affinity for far-right and neo-Nazi groups came to light.
-An affidavit by Hegseth’s former sister-in-law alleged that Hegseth, who has a white-extremist symbol tattooed on his chest, regularly made racist comments to his ex-wife while drunk.
+An affidavit by Hegseth’s former sister-in-law alleged that Hegseth, who has a white- extremist symbol tattooed on his chest, regularly made racist comments to his ex-wife while drunk.
 Upon his confirmation, Trump said, “We have a great secretary of defense, and we’re very happy,” adding, “the important thing is winning.”

 – January 25, 2025 – In Chicago, Secret Service agents showed up at Hamline Elementary School and attempted to question an eleven-year-old who had posted an anti-Trump video online.
 The agents first visited a residence in the neighborhood to investigate a “threat to one of our protectees in reference to the recent TikTok ban.”
 They then visited the school and showed identification to school administrators, who refused to let them in.
 Initially, school officials falsely stated that the agents were from ICE, reflecting the community’s growing fears amid heightened tensions over immigration policy.
 More than 90 percent of Hamline’s students are Latinx and about two-thirds are English-language learners.

 – January 25, 2025 – During a phone call with King Abdullah II of Jordan, Trump said he wanted Jordan to welcome more Palestinians from Gaza.
 “I’d love for you to take on more because I’m looking at the whole Gaza Strip right now, and it’s a mess.
 You’re talking about a million and a half people, and we just clean out that whole thing.”
 Jordanian Foreign Affairs Minister Ayman Safadi promptly replied, “Our refusal of displacement is a steadfast position that will not change.”
 In response to Trump’s suggestion, Senator Lindsey Graham said, “I don’t know what he’s talking about.”

 – January 25, 2025 – At a Las Vegas rally, Trump speculated about running for additional presidential terms.
 “It will be the greatest honor of my life to serve not once but twice—or three or four times.”
 Just two days later, in a speech to House Republicans at Mar-a-Lago, Trump added, “I’ve raised a lot of money for the next race that I assume I can’t use for myself, but I’m not 100 percent sure,” eliciting laughter from House Speaker Mike Johnson, a former constitutional lawyer.
 The Twenty-Second Amendment to the US Constitution explicitly bans a president from being elected to more than two terms.